chocograhams/gradatlas/README.md

 ## 🤝 Credits

-Created by Christine Chen and Yue Liu
+Created by Christine Chen and Yue Liu.
 Designed for academic and student communities interested in event sharing and search tools.

 ---